o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 1. In Entity Inspector, **right-click** a component and choose **Delete component** from the context menu.
 1. With a component selected, press **DEL**.

-For a component deleted as an override, you can revert the deletion by an edit undo.
-Alternatively, you can achieve that by reverting all overrides on the selected entity, but be aware that it would also remove other overrides if they are present.
+For a component deleted as an override, you can revert the deletion by reverting all overrides on the selected entity.
+However, be aware that this would remove other overrides if they are present.

 ## Conclusion and next steps